 Movies in their original language always have background noise.
-If the movie is shot outdoors, you will hear the traffic, the whistle of a train, or people chatting.
-These noises are a source of a nuisance that prevents the listener from a clear understanding of the dialogues.
+If the movie is shot outdoors, you will hear the traffic, the whistle of a train or people chatting.
+These noises present an obstacle that prevent the listener from a clear understanding of the dialogues.

 Let me give you a practical example.
-A student of mine talked to me about an Italian TV series that he saw, called Baby, informing me about some problems he found listening to the first episode.
-Therefore, I proposed him to listen to this audio together to identify the most critical points.
+A student of mine talked to me about an Italian TV series that he saw, called Baby, informing me about some problems he found while listening to the first episode.
+Therefore, I proposed that we listen to this audio together to identify the most critical points.
 And guess what?
-Honestly, in a few points, the listening test was difficult for both of us.
+Honestly, the listening test was difficult for both of us.

 Why was it so complicated to understand those parts of the film?
-Simple: the environment in which the scene took place, was a disco and the music overhung the words just whispered by the actresses.
+Simple: the environment in which the scene took place was a disco and the music overshadowed the words just whispered by the actresses.

-So, you can easily understand that watching a video like this, for who is not a native speaker, becomes a titanic challenge.
+So, you can easily understand that watching a video like this, for someone who is not a native speaker, becomes a colossal challenge.

 Italian movies and TV series are often full of accents and dialectal inflections that depend on where they are set as well.

-Have you ever tried to see the popular tv series Il commissario Montalbano or Gomorra?
+Have you ever tried to watch the popular TV series Il commissario Montalbano or Gomorra?
 Were you so excited to test your Italian before watching these movies?
-And after did you feel frustrated and disappointed?
-Don’t worry, you just chose the wrong resources to start.
+And after, did you feel frustrated and disappointed?
+Don’t worry, you just chose the wrong resources with which to start.

 Let me explain better: Il Commissario Montalbano is a series set in Sicily, and despite being acted in Italian, it has very strong dialectal inflections.
-Further, who watching this film had no difficulty in understanding what he says?
-Trust me, most of the time Italians have no idea what this character says!
+Furthermore, who watching this film had no difficulty in understanding what the peculiar character of Catarella says??
+Trust me, most of the time Italians have no idea what he is saying either!

 Gomorra is a different story.
-It is in Neapolitan dialect in order to make the film more credible: it would be strange indeed to see criminals speaking with perfect diction and refined Italian.
-The Italians themselves had quite a few problems in following the dialogues, so much so that we also use Italian subtitles.
+It uses Neapolitan dialect in order to make the film more credible: it would be strange indeed to see criminals speaking with perfect diction and refined Italian.
+The Italians themselves had quite a few problems in following the dialogues, so much so that we also had to use Italian subtitles.

 Is there a solution?

 So, is there a solution?
-Would it be better not to see Italian films at all and to concentrate on another type of material?
+Would it be better to not watch Italian films at all and to concentrate on another type of material?
 Absolutely not.
-There are beautiful Italian films, and it would be a real shame to miss them.
+There are beautiful Italian films and it would be a real shame to miss out on them.

 Start practicing with TV series and dubbed movies.
-There are so many of them, and you won’t have any problem finding them because in Italy everything is dubbed.
-I also want you to notice that the choice between movies, Tv series, or Tv shows depends only on your preferences.
+There are so many of them and you won’t have any problem finding them because in Italy everything is dubbed.
+I also want you to notice that the choice between movies or TV shows depends only on your preferences.

 This advice I just gave you brings with it advantages and disadvantages.
 Let’s see what they are: